euler-xyz/euler-vault-kit/docs/whitepaper.md

 Even though it can't be the direct result of a user action, in some cases caps can become persistently violated.
 For example if the governor reduces a cap or if accrued interest causes total borrows to exceed the borrow cap.
 If for one of these reasons a cap was in violation at the start of a batch, then the transaction will only succeed if the cap violation has lessened (or at least not gotten worse).

 Note that this behaviour can in principle be exploited by opportunistically wrapping [gasless transactions](#gasless-transactions) that withdraw/repay into a surrounding batch that deposits/borrows an equivalent amount.
 The executor is effectively able to transfer the user's supply/borrow quota into their own account instead of reducing the capped value.

+In some very unusual circumstances, it has been discovered by auditors that due to rounding, a `repay()` operation could fail while a vault's supply cap is exceeded.
+In this event, a user should ensure they are not repaying multiple sub-accounts in the same batch, and/or pull all of their debt except for some dust to another sub-account and repay from there.
+Since these circumstances are so rare (we don't expect them to ever arise in the real world), it was not considered worth preventing this in the contracts.

 ### Hooks